tensorflow/tfjs-models/handpose/demo/README.md

 ## Contents

-This demo shows how to use the handpose model to detect faces in a video stream.
+This demo shows how to use the handpose model to detect hands in a video stream.

 ## Setup